lextm/jekyll-theme-chirpy/_posts/2015-12-26-jexus-web-server-and-asp-net-cross-platform.md

 I was invited by Mingzhi Yi to give a talk at Jiaodong Developer Conference 2015 on 12 Dec.
 It was about my opinions on Jexus and ASP.NET cross platform development.
 This post is based on the same materials, and includes more details where necessary.
 <!--more-->

-# Microsoft’s Cross Platform Roadmap
+# Microsoft's Cross Platform Roadmap

-Microsoft’s change in 2015 is astonishing to all other IT companies.
-Of course, such a shift to openness and open source began with Mr Ballmer’s step-down, and Mr Nadella’s rise as CEO, but also has been promoted heavily in many of the technology departments.
+Microsoft's change in 2015 is astonishing to all other IT companies.
+Of course, such a shift to openness and open source began with Mr Ballmer's step-down, and Mr Nadella's rise as CEO, but also has been promoted heavily in many of the technology departments.

 For example, the ASP.NET team in developer tools department has been open sourcing their products for a long time.
 Since ASP.NET MVC 1.0, all new frameworks from them are fully open sourced, such as Web API and SignalR, such as the OWIN middle Katana.
 They also have a good relationship with the Mono project.